ietf-gitwg/draft-ietf-git-github-wg-configuration/draft-ietf-git-github-wg-configuration.md

 Performing this step would automatically inform the IETF Secretariat that this repository should be backed up as described in {{backup}}.

+## Listing Related Repositories

+The IETF Datatracker should allow working group chairs to add links to repositories (for GitHub and other repository services) on the working group "About" page under "Additional URLs".
+This feature is already under development.

 # Working Group Process